 In addition, remember that, increasingly, companies are competing for the best and the brightest – the most talented, the most effective, the most creative candidates.
 These are the people most likely to want more than a paycheck in the first place.
 People like our young consultant.

 Combine all of these factors together, and you have a very unsettled recruiting environment – with job candidates who are harder to please and demanding positions that are harder to fill.
 Is the only answer to hire an expensive expert to help translate?
-That’s your call – but clearly something has to change.
+That’s your call – but clearly something has to change, and you can start by taking a hard look at your corporate video strategy.

 What to Do About It